preetamkajalrout/ui5-middleware-destination/README.md

 ## Limitations
 Currently only BasicAuthentication is supported.

-## TODO

-- [x] Add as a npm module to npm registry
-- [ ] Support WebIDE destination files
-- [x] Support entryPath
-- [x] Support relative path settings
-- [ ] Use of environment variables for credentials
-- [x] Documentation on how to use the module

 ## Contribution Guidelines
-Pull Request are welcome to add more features.
-However, if change is complex or huge, Please create an issue and have a discussion on the approach.
+Pull Request are welcome.
+However, if change is complex or huge, Please create an issue and have a discussion on the approach before developing something.

 ## Contributors
 - [Preetam](https://github.com/preetamkajalrout)